krve/statamic-google-maps/README.md

 ### Options

-The following options are avaiable
+The following options are available

 - address
 - height
 - width
 - zoom (The level of zoom)